 - Once the dough has risen, gently deflate the dough and turn it out onto a lightly floured work surface.

-- Make one big ladenia or divide the dough to make more smaller pieces of ladenia.
+- Make one big flatbread or divide the dough into smaller pieces.

 - Grease a round 13-inch (35cm) or 15-inch (38cm) round baking pan or sheet with olive oil.
 Alternatively, just use parchment paper.